-- With the air pressure built up to governor cutoff (120 140 psi), shut off the engine, chock your wheels if necessary, release the parking brake (all vehicles), and the tractor protection valve (combination vehicle) and fully apply the foot brake.
-Hold the foot brake for one minute.
-Check the air gauge to see if the air pressure drops more than three pounds in one minute (single vehicle) or four pounds in one minute (combination vehicle). - Without re-starting the engine, turn electrical power to the "on" or "battery charge" position.
-Begin fanning off the air pressure by rapidly applying and releasing the foot brake.
-Low air warning devices (buzzer, light, flag) should activate before air pressure drops below 60 psi or level specified by the manufacturer.. - 3.
-Continue to fan off the air pressure.
-At approximately 40 psi on a tractor-trailer combination vehicle (or level specified by the manufacturer), the tractor protection valve and parking brake valve should close (pop out).
-On other combination vehicle types and single vehicle types, the parking brake valve should close (pop out).
+- Note: This test must be started with air pressure less than 90 psi to visually see the needle move as air pressure builds. - With the air pressure built up to governor cutoff (approximately 120-140 psi or manufacturer's specification), shut off the engine, chock your wheels if necessary, release the parking brake (all vehicles), and the tractor protection valve (combination vehicles) and fully apply the foot brake.
+Hold the foot brake for one minute after stabilization of the air gauge.
+Check the air gauge to see that the air pressure drops no more than three pounds in one minute (single vehicle) or no more than four pounds in one minute (combination vehicles). - Note: You must tell the examiner what the air leakage rate is for the type of vehicle you are operating, or you will be automatically disqualified. - Without re-starting the engine, turn electrical power to the "on" or "battery charge" position.
+Begin fanning off the air pressure by applying and releasing the foot brake.
+Low air warning devices (buzzer, light, or flag) should activate before air pressure drops below 60 psi.